gkamradt/LLMTest_NeedleInAHaystack/README.md

 ### Environment Variables

 - `NIAH_MODEL_API_KEY` - API key for interacting with the model.
-Depending on the provider, this gets used appropriately with the correct sdk.
+Depending on the provider, this gets used appropriately with the correct sdk. _(For using databricks the key value would be your generated [Personnal Access Token](https://docs.databricks.com/en/dev-tools/auth/pat.html#databricks-personal-access-tokens-for-workspace-users))
 - `NIAH_EVALUATOR_API_KEY` - API key to use if `openai` evaluation strategy is used.

 ### Install Package